Indoor cat looking at camera

 • Obesity: The number one health problem in indoor cats.
 Overweight cats have shorter lifespans and higher rates of diabetes, arthritis, and heart disease.

-• Hairballs: Indoor cats groom more than outdoor cats.
-Quality indoor formulas include added fiber to help move hair through the digestive tract.
+• Hairballs: Indoor cats groom more.
+Quality indoor formulas include extra fiber to move hair through the digestive system.

-• Dehydration: Cats naturally have low thirst drive.
-Indoor cats who eat only dry food are at higher risk of urinary tract problems.
+• Dehydration: Cats have low natural thirst drive.
+Indoor cats eating only dry food are at higher risk of urinary tract problems.

 Full Reviews